ZinoChan/alx-low_level_programming/notes/0x01-C_Variables_if_else_while.md

 The target architecture affects the size of the data types, the size of the memory address space, and the way that the CPU executes instructions.
 Programs compiled with the -m32 flag will use 32-bit pointers, which limits the amount of memory that the program can access, whereas programs compiled with the -m64 flag can use 64-bit pointers, which allows them to access a larger amount of memory.

 ### Last digit of an integer

-when a number is divided by 10 will always be the last digit of the number. so number % 10 will give the last digit of a number.
+when a number is divided by 10, the remainder of the division will always be the last digit of the number.
+So, number % 10 will give the last digit of a number.

 ### Double & single quotes